janestreet/bonsai/docs/guide/03-state.md

     model value (`default_model`).
 2. The return value is a `Computation.t` that provides the current state alongside a function which schedules changes to the state.
+    This function is typically called `inject`, as it injects a request to apply some action to state.

 The main difference is the additional `Action` module, and `apply_action`.
 The apply-action parameter is a function with a fairly